PatrickCPE/PatrickCPE.github.io/_posts/2021-02-16-UR_Sim_Install.md

 permalink_name: /UR_Simulator
 detail_image: /assets/images/ur5.png
 category: tutorials
-description: "How to install UR Offline Simulator on Ubuntu and communicate over TCP/IP (because UR's install scripts are woefully outdated and broken :) )"
+description: "How to install UR Offline Simulator on Ubuntu and communicate over TCP/IP, because UR's install scripts are woefully outdated and broken :)"

 categories: tutorial robotics
 ---

+---
-## Donwloading and Setting Up
+## Downloading and Setting Up
 * Go to universal-robots.com/download
 * navigate to software -> offline for non linux (guess what their linux version relies on libcurl3 which hasn't been supported in ages)
 * download the latest version